pollev/Kringlecon-2-Turtle-Doves/index.md

 Once that was done, getting the objective was relatively straightforward.
 For anyone attempting this at home, just spin up a new ubuntu vm.
 Don't try to do this on Kali.
 You will waste a ton of time.

+Following our own advice, we start by installing RITA on Ubuntu:

 ```
 root@ubuntu-tmp:/home/polle/zeek# wget https://github.com/activecm/rita/releases/download/v3.1.1/install.sh
 root@ubuntu-tmp:/home/polle/zeek# chmod +x install.sh